mapping-elections/site/_maps/meae.congressional.congress08.pa.county.md

 Pennsylvania elected eighteen Democratic-Republicans to the Eighth Congress.

-Pennsylvania used the district system for electing members to Congress.
+Following the 1800 Census, Pennsylvania gained five seats in the House of Representatives.

-Districts 1, 2, and 3 each elected three representatives.
-District 4
+Pennsylvania used a district system for electing members to Congress.
-elected two representatives.
-Pennsylvania was apportioned five more seats in the House of Representatives.
+Each district elected one member of Congress except District 4, which elected two members, and Districts 1, 2, and 3, which each elected three members.

 In 1804, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:pa.uscongress10.specialelection.1804)